bluesky-social/atproto/README.md

   - an authorization library for working with bluesky-capable UCANs
   - some helpers for making calls to a bluesky data server

-  This package is published on npm as [bsky](https://www.npmjs.com/package/bsky)

 - `server`: This is an implementation of a bluesky server.
 For simplicity's sake, it actually combines the function of three "roles" in the network:
   - **Identity:**
     - maintains a mapping of username -> DID